xamarin/Xamarin.Auth/GettingStarted.md

 Xamarin.Auth includes OAuth 1.0 and OAuth 2.0 authenticators, providing support for thousands of popular services.
 For services that use traditional username/password authentication, you can roll your own authenticator by deriving from `FormAuthenticator`.

-If you want to authenticate against an ostensibly unsupported service, fear not–Xamarin.Auth extensible!
-It's very easy to create your own authenticators–see <a href="Details.md">Details</a> for information on creating custom authenticators.
+If you want to authenticate against an ostensibly unsupported service, fear not – Xamarin.Auth is extensible!
+It's very easy to create your own authenticators – see <a href="Details.md">Details</a> for information on creating custom authenticators.